filterpaper/filterpaper.github.io/qmk/userspace.md

 # Summary
 Maintaining the userspace in this manner will keep your code files tidy in one location instead of scattering them all over the QMK source tree.
 Backup and git commits will be centralized to one folder.
 However it is not without some drawbacks:
-* Reliance on QMK Configurator to modify key map layout
+* Dependent on QMK Configurator to modify key map layout
-* .json files are illegible to inspect
+* .json files are *illegible* to casual inspection